Katrin-Drys/WP8_programming/docs/source/02_fortran.rst

 What is the purpose of programming?
 -----------------------------------
-Programming is the art of precisely telling a computer what to do, usually to perform an action or solve a problem which would be too difficult to do by hand.
+Programming is the art of precisely telling a computer what to do, usually to perform an action or solve a problem which would be too difficult or would take too long to do by hand.
 It thus involves the following steps:

 1. **Problem definition**: What do you want to achieve?
 2. **Algorithm design**: How can you achieve it?